Our Impact

 “I thought the discussion was stimulating, and it was useful to have panelists with such a variety of backgrounds including medical missions (for better or for worse!)
 I found the dialogue and topic to be fascinating and relevant!” – Anonymous participant of MMS Session 1: Reexamining Medical Missions

-94% of participants intend to use the information they learned in the Mini Medical School Session they attended.
+94% of participants intend to use the information they learned in the Mini Medical School: A Focus on Global Health session they attended.